 About Inland Rail

-Inland Rail is a 1,700km fast freight backbone that will transform how we move goods around Australia by providing transit times of less than 24 hours between Melbourne and Brisbane.
+Inland Rail is a fast freight backbone stretching more than 1,700km that will transform how we move goods around Australia by providing transit times of less than 24 hours between Melbourne and Brisbane.

-It will better link businesses, manufacturers and producers to national and global markets and generate new opportunities for industries and regions.
+It will better link regional businesses, manufacturers and producers to national and global markets and generate new opportunities for existing and emerging industries.

 Comprising 13 individual projects, Inland Rail is the largest freight rail infrastructure project in Australia and will enable safer, less congested highways, fewer carbon emissions, cheaper freight costs and new economic opportunities for our regions.